carlosivanr/hugo_website/content/guides/workflow/2022-09-14-connect-an-existing-rstudio-github-repo-to-a-new-one/index.en.markdown

 The next step is to create a new GitHub repository.

 ## 3 Connect the local git repository to the new GitHub repository
 When the new GitHub repository is created a set of commands are provided on the git hub web site.
 Those commands can be copied and pasted into the terminal, executed in the terminal, and should complete the setup.
+Notice that when copy-pasting the first two lines may execute themselves but the third one will need to be executed manually.

 ```bash